 Volunteers play an integral role in our work.
 Without their assistance, these projects would go unfinished.

-This spring, PCC Farmland Trust is undertaking a new challenge and we need some help from our loyal volunteers!
-We are currently undertaking a multi-year, highly collaborative revitalization project at PCC Farmland Trust-owned Reise Farm, and are hard at work transitioning the property towards organic certification.
+We are currently undertaking a multi-year, highly collaborative revitalization project at the PCC Farmland Trust-owned historic Reise Farm and are working hard to transition the property towards Organic Certification.